abhijith-ajayan/Lamp-Wordpress-Installation/README.md

 Installing and configuring Wordpress using Ansible playbook in RedHat and Debian based Distro's
 =========

 The infrastructure here includes one ansible master server and two ansible client servers(Ubuntu and Amazon linux).
-Ansible is installed in the Master server and using ansible playbook we will be installing and configuring Apache, MariaDB and Wordpress in the client servers.
+Ansible is installed in the Master server and using ansible playbook we will be installing and configuring Apache, database and Wordpress in the client servers.

 Prerequisites:
 ---------